team-hashing/podai/readme.md

 ⚠️ **Important**: Place these files in the appropriate locations within the project structure.
 Without them, PodAI's wings will be clipped!

+## Essential for mobile

+1. You will need flutter and android studio, and inside the /mobile folder, it is a normal flutter project.
+Just add the file "firebase.json" for the credentials in the /mobile folder, and change the ip of mobile/lib/constants.dart to the api service "apip", ran with docker in the previous part (by default port 8000).

 ### Launch Sequence

 1. Clone this repository to your local machine